VrushankPatel/Maxine/README.md

            * **DNS SRV Discovery**: New `/api/maxine/serviceops/discover/dns` endpoint returns DNS SRV-like records for services, useful for DNS-based service discovery.
              * **Traffic Splitting for Versions**: Services can specify `trafficSplit` in metadata to route requests to different versions based on percentages, enabling canary deployments and gradual rollouts.
               * **CLI Tool**: Added a command-line interface at `bin/cli.js` for managing services (register, deregister, list, health, discover, metrics).
+              * **Client SDK**: Added a JavaScript/Node.js client SDK in `client-sdk/` for easy integration with Maxine registry.
              * **Lightning-Fast Performance Mode**: High performance mode now skips response time recording and active connection tracking for maximum throughput under heavy load.
              * **gRPC Support**: Added gRPC endpoint for service discovery at port 50051 (configurable via GRPC_PORT), enabled with GRPC_ENABLED=true.
              * **Batch Discovery**: Added `/api/maxine/serviceops/discover/batch` endpoint to discover multiple services in a single request, improving performance for clients needing multiple service addresses.
                  * **Envoy Configuration Generation**: Added `/api/maxine/serviceops/envoy/config` endpoint to generate Envoy proxy configuration for all registered services, enabling seamless integration with service mesh architectures.
+                 * **WebSocket Support**: Added WebSocket server for real-time notifications of service registry changes (register, deregister, health updates).
                 * **OpenTelemetry Tracing**: Added support for distributed tracing using OpenTelemetry with Jaeger exporter for better observability in microservices architectures.
 Enable with `TRACING_ENABLED=true` and configure `JAEGER_ENDPOINT`.
                 * **Backup and Restore**: Added `/api/maxine/serviceops/backup` endpoint to export the entire registry state as JSON, and `/api/maxine/serviceops/restore` to import and restore from a backup.
 Useful for disaster recovery and migration.
 CLI commands `backup` and `restore` are also available.
                 * **etcd Persistence**: Added etcd support for distributed key-value storage of the registry, providing high availability and consistency.
 Enable with `ETCD_ENABLED=true` and configure `ETCD_HOST` and `ETCD_PORT`.